HASwitchPlate/openHASP-docs/docs/devices/sunton-screens.md

 # Sunton Screens

-!!!Warning
-    **BETA - Under development still - Some features may not work, or have bugs**

 These are great "all-in-one" device that have integrated ESP32/ESP32-S3 chips, many with PSRAM.
 Sizes from 1.9" to a whopping 7" display and built in touch.

 Available via the Sunton store on Aliexpress.